Xlight FTP Server Frequently Asked Questions

 Goto [Virtual Server Configuration] - [Security] - [IP Address Auto Blocking], Enable this option.

-Set IP auto blocking last for to a value such as 600 seconds.
-Set Number of "failed logins" or "Hammer connections" to a value such as 5 and "in seconds" to 60.
+Set "IP auto-blocking last for" to a value such as 600 seconds.
+Set the number of "failed logins" or "Hammer connections" to a value such as 5 and "in seconds" to 60.

 Active Directory, LDAP and ODBC database questions

 From [Virtual Server Configuration] - [General] - [external user authentication], click the setup button.
 You can see the option "Show debug trace information in Error Log".
-Enable this option will allow you to see debug information for external authentication in Xlight FTP Server error log.
+Enable this option will allow you to see debug information for external authentication in the Xlight FTP Server error log.

-In case you must run FTP Server in domain controller, you have to grant the Allowed logon locally system right to that user account in the domain.
+In case you must run the Xlight FTP Server in the domain controller, you have to grant the Allowed logon locally system right to that user account in the domain.
 You can follow the step "Grant a Member the Right to Logon Locally" from Microsoft.
 You must reboot your machine for the change to take effect.